gschmutz/stream-processing-workshop/04b-wikipedia-data-ingestion-with-kafka-connect/README.md

 ![Alt Image Text](./images/kafka-connect-ui.png "Kafka Connect UI")

-## Use kafkacat to see the mssage on the console
+## Use kafkacat to show the messages on the console

 Now let's start a `kafkacat` consumer on the new topic: